datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-:command:`datalad push` commands, and configurations ensure that the projects history and results are published where they need to be: The RIA store, for storing and archiving the project including data, and GitLab, for exposing the projects progress to the outside and ease collaboration or supervision.
+:command:`datalad push` commands, and configurations ensure that the projects history and results are published where they need to be: The RIA store, for storing and archiving the project including data, and GitLab, for exposing the projects progress to the outside and easing collaboration or supervision.
 Users do not need to know the location of the store, its layout, or how it works -- they can go about doing their science, while DataLad handles publications routines.